robilic/KerioEmailArchiver/README.md

 This script runs on Python 2.6 (have not tested under 3, as our email server is CentOS 5 - ancient!).
 You can run this script from the terminal in a users mail folder and it will move the files around into folders based on year.

-You can set days_to_keep as how many days old an email must be to not archive.
+You can set `days_to_keep` as how many days old an email must be to not archive.
 A value of 90 will not archive any emails that are not over 90 days old.

-no_archive_directives can be set to anything you don't want to archive.
+`no_archive_directives` can be set to anything you don't want to archive.
 With the default value, if you put 'NO ARCHIVE' in the folder name, it won't be archived.
+It is not case-sensitive.

 So, on my system I run the script from:

-    /opt/kerio/mailserver/store/mail/mydomain.com/username
+    /opt/kerio/mailserver/store/mail/mydomain.com/mailboxname

 You'll end up with something like